Creative capital: Amsterdam's and a global audience

-Serving as Amsterdam Guest City’s figurehead at the Beijing Design Week, Dutch Design icon Marcel Wanders, said: “Amsterdam is such a wonderful, creative city, and I am thrilled to represent my hometown as Guest City at this year's Beijing Design Week.
+When visiting Amsterdam, it’s not hard to understand why this city has such a long-lasting love affair with creative minds.
+In a press release, Dutch Design icon Marcel Wanders noted: “Amsterdam is such a wonderful, creative city, and I am thrilled to represent my home town as Guest City at this year's Beijing Design Week.
 The theme 'Design Goes Dutch' addresses the increasing demand in China for innovative and sustainable solutions to the challenges of a globalised world.
 The city has created a diverse programme which will serve as a platform for the exchange of ideas between Dutch and Chinese designers and businesses, and the development of shared strategies for a sustainable urban future.”